 Does a co-signer have to live with you?

 No. A co-signer is a financial guarantor only and does not need to live in the unit.
-Some landlords use the term co-signer and guarantor interchangeably in this context.
+Some landlords use the terms co-signer and guarantor interchangeably in this context.

 Can a co-signer be removed from a lease?